olafk/liferay-healthcheck-mp/README.md

 This project currently consists of:

 * Breaking Changes implementations
-    * e.g. with a copy from Liferay's portal-impl code (e.g. VerifyProperties, which currently runs only during upgrades)
+    * Checks VerifyProperties (with a copy from Liferay's portal-impl code).
+Liferay itself runs this code only during upgrades, but it can point out older configurations that have been migrated to OSGi config, or discontinued
 * Best Practice implementations
     * e.g. "Do not use default user accounts & passwords"
+    * Check if the DEV feature "trust all self-signed certificates" has been activated
+    * Check if your password hashing configuration adheres to current OWASP Best Practices
+    * Check a select number of users for the actual hashing used (they might not have logged in, so that hashing has not been updated to the current configuration)
+    * Check the remaining Premium Support period for DXP and signal before it comes to an end
+    * (Liferay DXP only) Check available updates and signal when more than x updates or patches are available for your current release, for more than y weeks.
+Configurable for duration and LTS preference
+    * (Liferay Portal only) Check for an available update and signal when it's available
+    * Check if the currently used JVM supports all locales that you have configured your Liferay DXP or Portal instance to serve.
 * Operational implementations
     * e.g. checks for available memory and redirection configuration
+    * Checks for problematic portal-ext.properties configurations - e.g. duplicated configurations that
+    cause misconfiguration for boolean or numerical properties
+    * Check for unsupported Elasticsearch setups (sidecar)
+    * Check for Client Extensions and Form-DataProviders embedding code from external hosts (as these might need to be updated between PRD/UAT/DEV environments)
+    * Check for validity duration of DXP Activation Key
     * optionally detecting if a backup has been restored in a different system, based on the used hostnames
-    * The optional checks depend on a filter that intercepts a low default number of first requests after server-start and is deactivated afterwards (for performance reasons)
+    * Some optional checks depend on a filter that intercepts a low default number of first requests after server-start and is deactivated afterwards (for performance reasons)

+...and maybe more that haven't been referenced in this document...

 ## How to build